Pancreatic cancer

 How is pancreatic cancer diagnosed?

+Diagnosis in the early stages of the disease is sometimes difficult.
 When jaundice appears, in addition to blood tests, the most appropriate initial examination for diagnosis is ultrasound.

-The only curative treatment for pancreatic cancer is surgery, which consists of the removal of the pancreatic head along with the bile duct, the duodenum, and sometimes part of the stomach.
-It is a relatively long surgery with a sometimes complicated post-operative period.
-Nowadays, the mortality rate from the operation is practically nil.
+The only curative treatment for pancreatic cancer is surgery, which involves the removal of the pancreatic head along with the bile duct, duodenum and sometimes part of the stomach.
+It is a relatively long surgery with a sometimes complicated postoperative period.

-What clinical trials do we have on Pancreatic Cancer?
+What clinical trials do we have on Pancreatic cancer?

 Where do we treat it?

-IN NAVARRE AND MADRID
+IN NAVARRA AND MADRID

 The Liver and Pancreatic Cancer Area